On Runge type theorems for solutions to strongly uniformly parabolic operators: The approximation in the mean

 Let ${\mathbf H}^{\gamma,2sm,s} _{k,\mathcal L}(G) = \mathbf{H}^{\gamma,2sm,s}_k (G) \cap S _{\mathcal L}(G) $, $s \in {\mathbb Z}_+$, $\gamma \in {\mathbb Z}_+$.
 By the discussion in Section \S \ref{s.1}, the space ${\mathbf H}^{2m,1} _{k,\mathcal L}(G)$ is a closed subspace of the Sobolev space $\mathbf{H}^{2m,1}_k(G)$.
 Similarly, if coefficients of the operator $\mathcal L$ are smooth, bounded and real analytic with respect to the variables $x$ for each $t\in {\mathcal I}$, then ${\mathbf H}^{\gamma,2sm,s} _{k,\mathcal L}(G)$, ${\mathbf C}^{2ms,s} _{k,\mathcal L} (\overline{G}) = \mathbf{C}_k^{2ms,s} (\overline{G}) \cap S _{\mathcal L}(G) $, ${\mathbf C}^{\infty} _{k,\mathcal L} (\overline{G}) = \mathbf{C}_k^{\infty} (\overline{G}) \cap S _{\mathcal L}(G) $ are closed subspaces, consisting of solutions to equation \eqref{eq.heat}, in the spaces ${\mathbf H}^{\gamma,2sm,s} _{k}(G)$, $\mathbf{C}^{2ms,s}_k (\overline{G})$ and $\mathbf{C}^{\infty}_k (\overline{G})$, respectively.

 Also, we need the space $S _{\mathcal L}(\overline{G_2})$, defined as follows:

 where the union is with respect to all the domains $G' \subset {\mathbb R}^{n} \times (t_1, t_2)$, containing the closure of the domain $G$.
-It follows from the a priori estimates discussed in \S \ref{s.1} that the following (continuous) embeddings
+It follows from the a priori estimates referred to in \S \ref{s.1} that the following (continuous) embeddings

 are fulfilled.
 Of course, if we additionally know that the coefficients of the operator ${\mathcal L}$ are constant or smooth and real analytic with respect to the space variables then the operator is hypoelliptic and the following (continuous) embeddings